Mississippi State Penitentiary: Founding the Mississippi State Penitentiary (1901)

 The state of Mississippi purchased land in Sunflower County in January 1901 to establish a state prison.
 In 1901 four stockades were constructed, and the state moved prisoners to begin clearing land for crop cultivation.
 The land was undeveloped Mississippi Delta bottomland and forest, fertile but dense with undergrowth and trees.

 Around the time the Mississippi State Penitentiary (MSP) opened, Sunflower County residents objected to having executions performed at the prison.
 They feared that the county would be stigmatized as a "death county".
 Mississippi originally performed executions of condemned criminals in their counties of conviction.

 The Mississippi Department of Archives and History says that MSP "was in many ways reminiscent of a gigantic antebellum plantation and operated on the basis of a plan proposed by Governor John M. Stone in 1896".
 Prisoners worked as laborers in its operations.
 In the fiscal year 1905, Parchman's first year of operations, the State of Mississippi earned $185,000 (more than $4.6 million in 2009 dollars) from Parchman's operations.

-Originally Parchman was one of two prisons designated for black men, with the other prisons housing other racial and gender groups.
+Originally, Parchman was one of two prisons designated for black men, with the other prisons housing other racial and gender groups.

-In 1909 the State of Mississippi acquired 2000 acre adjacent to the MSP territory, resulting in MDOC having 24.7 sqmi in the Mississippi Delta.
+In 1909, the State of Mississippi acquired 2000 acre adjacent to the MSP territory, resulting in MDOC having 24.7 sqmi in the Mississippi Delta.
 As time passed, the state began to consolidate most penal operations in Parchman, making other camps hold minor support roles.
-In 1916 MDOC bought the O'Keefs Plantation in Quitman County, near Lambert.
+In 1916, MDOC bought the O'Keefe Plantation in Quitman County, near Lambert.
 Originally this plantation was a separate institution, the Lambert Farm.
 The facility later became Camp B.

-By 1917 the Parchman property had been fully cleared.
+By 1917, the Parchman property had been fully cleared.
 The administration divided the facility into a series of camps, housing black and white prisoners of both genders.
 By 1917 12 male camps and one female camp were established, with racial segregation maintained throughout.
 The institution became the main hub of activity for Mississippi's prison system.
 In 1937, during the Great Depression, the prison had 1,989 inmates.

 Around the 1950s, residents of Sunflower County were still opposed to the concept of housing an execution chamber at MSP.
 In September 1954, Governor Hugh L. White called for a special session of the Mississippi Legislature to discuss the application of the death penalty.
 During that year, the prison installed a gas chamber for on-site executions.
 It replaced a mobile electric chair, which, between 1940 and February 5, 1952, had been transported to various counties for executions at prisoner's native grounds.
 In 1942, the prison saw the end of convict leasing.
-The first person to be executed in the gas chamber was Gearald A. Gallego, on March 3, 1955.
+The first person to be executed in the gas chamber was Gerald Albert Gallego on March 3, 1955.